Dakewlmancoding/GuarDUEian/README.md

 ## External Libraries
 - HCSR04 by Martin Sosic
-- DueTimer by Ivan Seidel
+- DueTimer by Ivan Seidel (NOTE: DO NOT FORGET TO UNCOMMENT THE LINE TO MAKE SERVO COMPATABILITY HAPPEN!!!!)
 - Adafruit NeoPixel by Adafruit
+- Servo by Michael Margolis